gmhub07/gmhub07/README.md

 #### Fun Facts:

 * I am a Movieholic and full time Cinephile.
 You name a movie, I would know it.
-* I don’t drink coffee or tea.
-Still finds ways to stay pro-active.
+* I don’t drink tea.
+Just Coffee only in winters for the culture.
 * Suits is my favorite season.
 Some people call me the engineer version of Harvey Specter (because I like to boil things down to fundamentals).
 * **Hobbies:** football/soccer, running, travelling.
 Might hit the gym as well at some point.